litterat/litterat/100DaysOfCode.md

  - Create bind error examples and test edge cases.
  - Implement Annotation interface

- litterat-schema
+ litterat-model
- - Review the schema language and look at schema annotations.
+ - Review the data model language and look at data model annotations.
- - Review schema arrays and look at multi-dimensional arrays as part of schema design.
+ - Review model arrays and look at multi-dimensional arrays as part of schema design.

  Other
  - Implement the jvm-serializers performance test.